 (The Spleen when working properly, transforms food into Blood and Qi, and transports it round the body.
 Liver Qi when stagnating prevents this, leading to little pools of stagnant energy, like little knots under the abdominal skin that move around under pressure or massage).

 But any other therapy that loosens Liver Qi stagnation also works, including

-As regards diet, often the culprit is either dairy food, and/or too much carbohydrate in general, and some kinds of wheat in particular.
+As regards diet, often the culprit is either dairy food, and/or too much carbohydrate in general (including corn), and some kinds of wheat in particular.